 Philadelphia Bar Association Business Law Section: Medical Marijuana and

-to recognize the benefits of medical marijuana and to change its policy
+benefits of medical marijuana and to change its policy to reflect it.

 In addition to pursuing his law-related interests, Mr. Sacks served on